tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 Not down—but through.

 Like a story falling off its rails.
-Like a page torn from one book and stapled into another.
 The chamber peeled away.
 First the walls, then the floor, then suddenly—

 I was there again.

 A living room drowned in shadow.
 Moonlight slicing through boarded windows.
 Dust curling through the beams like cremated pages.

 And pain.

-Thin fingers in my hair.
-Cold.
-Calloused.
-Familiar.

 The Ma’am yanked my head back like she was opening a puppet’s mouth.